CDRH/abbot/README.md

 A sepulchral voice reverberating through the monastery, says . . .

 *This is pre-release software.*  It may fail to compile.
 It might have undocumented features.
 It certainly has unimplemented features.
 It definitely has bugs.
 You have been warned.
-See CHANGES for details on how things are going.
+Watch this space for updates.

 Description
 -----------